cardboard-iguana/cardboard-iguana.com/log/2022-02-23-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 Worm: Similar to a virus, but is self replicating, does not require a host file, and can infect a machine without user intevention.

-(The Exam Cram book is very specific that worms don't need to be attached to a file, but I'm pretty sure I've read about worms that persist across machine reboots and aren't doing anything as sophisticated as attacking the boot loader...)
+(The Exam Cram book is very specific that worms don't need to be attached to a file, but I'm pretty sure I've read about worms that persist across machine reboots and aren't doing anything as sophisticated as attacking the boot loader…)

 Trojan: Malware hidden inside of an otherwise non-malicious application.